wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.16.5 =
+* Fix: check if mb_strtolower is available. if not strtolower is used.
+* fix: Hotfix for Wordpress >= 3.4: update_attached_file is now used.

 = 2.16.4 =
 * New: set_time_limit can now be configured in the administration.
 Please note that this only works with save mode off.